Skip to main content

 Our Response

-Americares immediately contacted more than 70 partners throughout the region, including 24 health organizations in Los Angeles that serve low-income, uninsured patients, and deployed an emergency response team to Los Angeles to deliver aid and coordinate shipments.
 Partner clinics and local organizations are requesting N95 masks and respiratory and chronic disease medications – critical for people who fled their homes without the medicine they need to maintain their health.
-Within the first week, Americares and Primo Brands partnered to deliver truckloads of water to the Los Angeles Regional Food Bank for distribution to area residents.
+In response, Americares is providing respiratory and chronic disease medicine, and has delivered more than 9,000 masks and partnered with Primo Brands to deliver truckloads of water to the Los Angeles Regional Food Bank for distribution to area residents.
 “We are meeting immediate health needs and will continue to help people access health services in the weeks and months to come,” says Americares U.S. Director of Emergency Response Mariel Fonteyn.
 “The scale of this disaster is immense, and we will provide local health organizations with the resources they need to protect the health of survivors.”